Comparison of effectiveness of lotions, ointments and creams in Eczema

 Corticosteroids are prepared in both cream and ointment forms.
 The potency is different depending on which form it is made.
 Ointment allows active ingredients (corticosteroid) to enter the skin more completely than a cream as it is occlusive.
 Therefore, even if same dosage is used, if a corticosteroid is packaged as an ointment, it is classified as stronger than it is packaged as a cream.

 Topical preparations of antibiotics are useful for Eczema cure if there is an infection.
 When you scratch, the skin gets damaged.
 Germs like bacteria especially Streptococcus and Staphylococcus can get in and cause infection.
 Infection is more common in wet Eczema.
+You can check out for signs and symptoms for Eczema Infection.
 Antibiotics are also prepared topically as both creams and ointment form.

 Ex: Neosporin – This consists of 3 antibiotics namely Neomycin sulfate, Bacitracin and Polymyxin B Sulfate.